monoclear-ai/monoclear-web/README.md

 ## License

-We release the code under GNU Affero General Public License Version 3 (AGPTv3) or any later version.
+We release the code under GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 This is same as [Plausible](https://plausible.io/), [Dub](https://dub.co/) or other recent open-source software (incl.
 LLM software).

+## Contact

+Please contact admin@monoclear.ai for any queries.